 Check out some of my favourites and future success, that have survived the drier and come back just as yummy every time.

-Once dried my food, I store every thing in the freezer, in the individual zip lock bags marked with the;
+Once dried I store every thing in the freezer, in the individual zip lock bags marked with the item information;

 - Food name